Trump Rallies Supporters In Iowa On Capitol Riot Anniversary - UrduPoint

 The House, controlled at the time by the Democrats, impeached Trump for inciting the violence, which was linked to the deaths of five police officers and several rioters, although he was acquitted by allies in the Senate and denies all wrongdoing.

 A later congressional investigation concluded that the violence was the culmination of a criminal conspiracy led by Trump to subvert the election.
-Separately, the ex-president is facing multiple federal and state felony charges related to the events.
+The ex-president is facing multiple federal and state felony charges related to the events.

+MSNBC on Saturday released chilling new video footage from January 6 showing two Republican lawmakers speaking with Capitol rioters who scream at and taunt them through the broken windows of the House chamber doors.
+Capitol officers point guns at the mob trying to breach the floor.

 Democrats plan to make the tycoon's conduct on January 6 a key campaign issue, pointing to the 450-plus Trump supporters jailed over allegations ranging from seditious conspiracy to trespassing and assaulting police.